simonsdave/cloudfeaster/docs/spider_authors.md

 then you've achieved your goal of creating a continuous spider delivery pipeline.
 How?
-Before running a spider, Cloudfeaster Services confirms it has the latest copy of your docker image and if required downloads the latest/updated docker image.
+Before running a spider, Cloudfeaster Services confirms it has the latest copy of your docker image and, if required, downloads the latest/updated docker image.

 ## Overview of a Spider's Structure